rytsikau/ee.Yrewind/README.md

 ##### [**` -executeonexit='c:\path\to\some\file.ext' `**](#)

 Specifies the path to the document or executable file to run after the Yrewind finishes.
-To run the saved video (using the associated program), instead of the path, specify the renaming mask `*output*`.
-The example below will run the file *c:\files\song.mp3* when the saved video is ready:
+To run the saved video (using the associated program), instead of the path, specify the renaming mask `*output*`:
->     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -executeonexit='c:\files\song.mp3'
+>     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -executeonexit=*output*

 <br>